 The CPA certification program includes prerequisite education, professional education, a common final examination and a practical experience requirement.
 If you would like your co-op work experience to be considered towards the practical experience requirement of the CPA Certification Program, you should register with CPA Ontario as a co-op student.
 Not all co-op work experiences will qualify.
-Learn more about CPA Ontario's practical experience requirements here.
+Learn more about the CPA Ontario's practical experience requirements.

 Registration as a co-op student comes at a cost.
 Student fees are due to CPA Ontario upon registration and annually thereafter.
 You are responsible for paying these fees.
 Payment of fees is required to maintain your registration.
+Failure to pay your fees and remain in good standing has significant consequences, including a formal process to re-apply which is not guaranteed.
 Student fees are currently $300 per year but are subject to change.
 Please refer to CPA Ontario Regulation 4-2 for further information on fees.

 When should you register?